10 Best Herbal Teas For Low Sperm Count

 vitex agnus-castus tea

-Vitex agnus-castus, commonly known as chasteberry, is a herbal remedy that has been traditionally used to support hormonal balance, particularly in women, but it may also have beneficial effects on male reproductive health.
+Vitex agnus-castus, commonly known as chasteberry, is a traditional herbal remedy that has been used for centuries to support hormonal balance and reproductive health.